 Life happens, whether we’re ready or not

 As far as elephants in the room go, planning for a future after you're gone ranks among the biggest.
-While it's not a pleasant subject, it's one that's crucial for protecting your family's financial future.
+While it's not a pleasant subject, it's one that's crucial for helping protect your family's financial future.

 Observed annually on May 2, National Life Insurance Day marks the anniversary of the first day life insurance became available in the United States.
 Moreover, the occasion drives awareness about how life insurance not only buys loved ones' peace of mind when tragedy occurs but also can help pay off debts, loans or generally plan for the future.

-Although most Americans understand the need for life insurance—66% per the 2019 Insurance Barometer Study from industry agencies LIMRA and Life Happens—fewer actually have a policy (57%), while even fewer have adequate coverage.
+Although most Americans understand the need for life insurance — 68% per the 2022 Insurance Barometer Study from industry agencies LIMRA and Life Happens — fewer actually have a policy (50%), while even fewer have adequate coverage.
 And, that's a problem.
 Insufficient coverage can have severe consequences following the loss of a primary wage earner, the report notes, with four in 10 households having difficulty paying living expenses in that case.

 Is your family prepared for the financial blow that could result from a tragedy?
-Doctors of optometry and students can protect their loved ones through an exclusive offer from AOAExcel®.
+Doctors of optometry and students can help protect their loved ones through AOAExcel ®.

 Excel at life planning

 Regardless of practice situation, the life insurance coverage that many doctors of optometry currently have may not be enough to take care of their families.
 However, the good news is that AOAExcel offers that peace of mind through group term and individual term life insurance for AOA members.
 Administered by AOAExcel Endorsed Business Partner AGIA, these disability and life insurance products are specifically negotiated plans that serve as convenient options to help secure doctors' futures.